dust8/lychee/README.md

+﻿---
-﻿# Introducing Lychee
+title: Introducing Lychee
+---
 `Lychee` is a new static blog generator, written in `Python3`.

 No more databases.
 Write your blog by `Markdown` formats that contains a `YAML` front matter block.

 ## Quick-start guide

         ~ $ pip install lychee
-        ~ $ lychee -new my-blog
+        ~ $ lychee new blog
-        ~ $ lychee -build my-blog
+        ~ $ cd blog
-        ~ $ lychee -serve my-blog
+        ~/blog $ lychee serve
         => Now browse to http://localhost:4000

 ## Installation
 Your need to install [python3](https://www.python.org/).

 ## Directory structure

-        my-blog
-        ├── templates
-        |   ├── base.html
-        |   ├── index.html
-        |   ├── about.html
-        |   ├── page.html
-        |   └── post.html
+        blog
         ├── posts
+        │   ├── 2016-04-01-about.md
+        │   ├── 2016-04-01-archive.md
-        |   ├── 2015-05-01-about.md
+        │   ├── 2016-04-01-index.md
-        |   └── 2015-05-02-intrudcing-lychee.md
+        │   └── 2016-04-01-introducing-lychee.md
         ├── static
+        │   ├── normalize.css
+        │   └── style.css
+        └── themes
-        |   └── blog.css
+            └── default
+                ├── about.html
+                ├── archive.html
+                ├── base.html
+                ├── index.html
-        └── assert
+                └── post.html

 ## Front Matter
 MarkDown file that contains a YAML front matter block.

         ---
         title: Blogging Like a Hacker
         ---
 or

         ---
         layout: about
         title: Blogging Like a Hacker
         ---

 if your file not contain layout, the default layout is post.